Skip to content

 These are slightly different - see section above.

 Author (Year) Title of dissertation/thesis.
 Document type.
 Name of University.
-Available online: URL [Accessed date].
+URL (if it can be accessed online) [Accessed date].

 Walsh, R. J. (1977) Charles the Bold, last Valois Duke of Burgundy 1467-1477 and Italy.
 PhD thesis.
 The University of Hull.